Hydramata/hydramata.github.com/_drafts/vision-statement.md

 - The work type dictates the available form fields for composing or editing metadata.
 - There will be reference implementations of several work types.
 These reference implementations can be customized or extended by an implementer.
-- Creating additional work types will be relatively easy.
 - If a work is enriched with metadata beyond what fields are defined in the work type (e.g. through a batch process) the extra metadata will not be discarded.

 ### 6. Content in Hydramata can be organized in a variety of ways.

 - Works can be grouped together arbitrarily.
 Groups of works can contain works from multiple owners.
 - Works will be able to be related to each other.
-This can be a varying levels of specificity e.g. simply ”related“ or using a Group 1 FRBR relationship: exemplarOf, embodymentOf, realizationOf.
+This can be a varying levels of specificity e.g. simply “related” or using a Group 1 FRBR relationship: exemplarOf, embodymentOf, realizationOf.

 ### 7. Content in Hydramata can be shared with domains, groups, or individuals for varying lengths of time.